BobbyBand/Bit-flip-Attack-BFA-/README.md

 #  Bit-Flip Attack (BFA) Research and Experimentation

-This repository contains my research, experimental code, and results related to **Bit-Flip Attacks (BFA)** on deep neural networks.
+This repository contains our research, experimental code, and results related to **Bit-Flip Attacks (BFA)** on deep neural networks.
 The goal is to study the impact of bit-level perturbations on model performance and explore potential defenses.

 ---